PipedreamHQ/pipedream/docs/docs/components/api/README.md

 [Environment variables](/environment-variables/) are not accessible within sources or actions directly.
 Since components can be used by anyone, you cannot guarantee that a user will have a specific variable set in their environment.

-For sources, you can use [`secret` props](#props) to reference sensitive data.
+In sources, you can use [`secret` props](#props) to reference sensitive data.

-For actions, you can pass environment variables as the values of props using the [object explorer](/workflows/steps/params/#use-the-object-explorer) within your workflow.
+In actions, you'll see a list of your environment variables in the object explorer when selecting a variable to pass to a step:

 ### Using npm packages